Xtendify/Simple-Calendar/readme.txt

 == Description ==

 **Simple Calendar** is the easiest way to add Google Calendar events to your WordPress site.
 Keep managing everything in Google Calendar.
 Fine tune the display of your calendars to your liking.
-Add specific functionality with add-ons.
+Add advanced features with add-ons.

 = SIMPLE CALENDAR FEATURES =